wyhallenwu/wyhallenwu.github.io/index.md

 ## About Me

-I'm currently pursuing my master's degree at the [Collaborative Distributed Systems and Networks Lab](http://cds.kaist.ac.kr/cdsn/) within KAIST School of Computing, under the supervision of Prof.Dongman Lee.
+I'm a first-year Master student in the [School of Computing](https://cs.kaist.ac.kr/), [Korea Advanced Institute of Science & Techonology](https://www.kaist.ac.kr/kr/).
+I'm working with my colleagues at the [Collaborative Distributed Systems and Networks Lab](http://cds.kaist.ac.kr/cdsn/), under the supervision of Prof.Dongman Lee.
 Prior to that, I received my B.Eng degree in Cyberspace Security from the School of Computer Science and Engineering at Shanghai University where I was fortunately mentored by Prof.Chenhong Cao.

-My research interests lie broadly in the AI for Networked Systems/Networked Systems for AI, including optimizing network resource allocation for wireless network environment, integrating AI with convential networked systems.
+My research interests revolve around the synergistic integration of AI within Networked Systems and conversely, the application of Networked Systems to enhance AI capabilities.This involves a nuanced blend of AI methodologies with conventional networked systems to achieve a more efficient, intelligent, and robust networking infrastructure.
+My goal is to develop more efficient, adaptive, and intelligent systems that can effectively manage network traffic and optimize resource allocation in an increasingly digital and interconnected world.

-## News
+Recently, my research has primarily concentrated on enhancing congestion control and the scheduling of network resources.